 These innovative projects position us as a leading company in the development of hydrogen energy on an international scale.

 The hydrogen revolution

-Hydrogen is to energy what the Internet once was to information technology: a real revolution.
+Hydrogen is to energy what the internet once was to information technology: a real technological, economic and societal revolution.

 According to the world's first global quantification study of the role of hydrogen in energy transition, issued by the Hydrogen Council* of which Air Liquide is a founding member, hydrogen could help reduce carbon emissions by 20% (under the 2 °C scenario) by 2050.
 Hydrogen could generate $2.5 trillion per year in revenues and create more than 30 million jobs.

 - In 2016, Air Liquide sold 14 billion cubic meters of hydrogen to the refinery and petrochemicals sectors for a total of €2 billion.

 * Hydrogen Scaling up, november 2017 - study of the Hydrogen Council with McKinsey.